Shuvam1024/shuvam1024-compsr/README.md

 The Colab files themselves are well documented to illustrate the steps for training and testing.

 ## Challenges
-The Colab scripts above show the number of parameters used and the FLOPS used per pixel by the specific network used.
-Both of these are useful measures of complexity of the network.
-The scripts also show the overall reduction in MSE on the testing set between the restored patches and the source patches expressed as a percetange of the original MSE between noisy patches prior to restoration and the source patches.
-Based on this data, one can define challenges as follows:
+ Based on the above datasets, one can define challenges as follows:
 * Design and train a network with a hard given upper bound on the FLOPS per pixel, providing the highest reduction in MSE.
 * Design and train a network with a hard given upper bound on the number of parameters, providing the highest reduction in MSE.
 * Design and train a network with a hard given upper bound on FLOPS per pixel and another hard upper bound on the number of parameters, providing the highest reduction in MSE.